CoreMedia/feedback-hub-adapter-tutorial/example_provider.md

 # Implementing a FeedbackProvider

-In this tutorial we are gonna explain which steps are required to implement you own `FeedbackProvider`.
-This provider will count the amount of words you have used inside your articles `detailText` field.
+In this tutorial you will learn which steps are required to implement your own `FeedbackProvider`.
+This provider will count the amount of words you have used inside your article's `detailText` field.

 You can either clone this project and rename/refactor the corresponding classes and methods or you can start from scratch with your own modules.
-In any case, we assume that the `studio` and `studio-lib` modules have been setup properly.
+In any case, the `studio` and `studio-lib` modules must have been set up properly.

 ## 1. Spring Configuration

-Assuming you haven't already done it, create a `resource` folder inside your `studio-lib` maven module with the corresponding `META-INF/spring.factories` file which points to you Spring configuration class.
-In our example, this class is named `WordCounterConfiguration` and looks like this:
+Assuming you haven't already done it, create a `resource` folder inside your `studio-lib` Maven module with the corresponding `META-INF/spring.factories` file which points to you Spring configuration class.
+In the example, this class is named `WordCounterConfiguration` and looks like this:

 ```java